code-rush/givel-info/givel/README.md

   - Description: Gets all users who gave stars to the post.
                  *id* and *key* here are the feed id and key which needs to be sent with the request.
+                 In the *user_following*, if the *following* is not present in any entity, that means the user is same who requested to get feed stars, else the *following* will have a boolean value.

 - **get community posts(feed)**
   - Path: /api/v1/communities/posts/{user_email}